 Checked Bag Allowance

-Luggage allowances for international travel will vary depending on the class of ticket, and whether you’re eligible for an upgrade through a frequent flier or credit card program.
+Luggage allowances for international travel are different than for domestic flights.
+Your class of ticket may include a luggage allowance and or you may be eligible for a baggage upgrade through frequent flier or credit card program status.

 - Size: 62 in/158 cm = total of width + height +length